RemiBoyer/wastemodeling/collect.md

 ## In practice : many models
 ### Sizing macro (macro approach)
 Based on the territory and on the "collect schema" scenario, "Sizing macro" :
-* Create a spatial segmentation of the territory seen as a collection of points (adresses with waste production)
+* Create a spatial segmentation of the territory seen as a collection of points (addresses with waste production)
-* Compute the sizing with the macro algorithm refined by adresses properties
+* Compute the sizing with the macro algorithm refined by addresses properties
 * Compute performance indicators

-### Sizing with adresses (micro approach, points on map)
+### Sizing with addresses (micro approach, points on map)
 Based on the results of "Sizing macro", "Sizing with points" :
-* Create a spatial segmentation of the territory seen as a collection of points (adresses with waste production)
+* Create a spatial segmentation of the territory seen as a collection of points (addresses with waste production)
-* Compute the sizing with the macro algorithm refined by adresses properties
+* Compute the sizing with the macro algorithm refined by addresses properties
 * Compute performance indicators

 ### Sizing with routes (micro approach, edges on map, first estimator of travel time computed from maps and real trafic data)
-Based on the results of "Sizing with adresses", "Sizing with routes" :
+Based on the results of "Sizing with addresses", "Sizing with routes" :
 * Create a spatial segmentation of the territory seen as a collection of segments (streets)
 * Compute the sizing
 * Compute performance indicators